-"The Masters Programme in Chemistry covers all aspects of the different branches of chemistry and lays emphasis on detailed understanding of the fundamental principles and on training in appropriate computational and experimental methods.
-This rigorous training in all the major branches of chemistry - theoretical, applied, instrumental, computational and experimental - sets the stage for electives in interdisciplinary areas as well as for an introduction to advanced emerging fields of research in the last two semesters.
-A project work is designed to cater to the research potential of the students wherein they are exposed to gain experience in handling sophisticated equipment (UV-Vis, Fluorescence, IC, HPLC, FTIR, GC-MS/LC-MS QQQ and QToF, MP AES, SEM, TEM) and advanced concepts in Chemistry.
-Seminars, colloquia and lab meetings require students to make presentations on their progress to the faculty members and research scholars of the department thereby honing their communication skills and building confidence."
+The Masters Programme in Chemistry covers all aspects of different branches of chemistry and lays emphasis on detailed understanding of the fundamental principles and on training in appropriate computational and experimental methods.
+This rigorous training in all the major branches of chemistry - theoretical, applied, instrumental, computational and experimental - sets the stage for electives in interdisciplinary areas as well as for an introduction to the advanced emerging fields of research during the last two semesters of the programme.
+A project work is designed to cater to the research potential of the students wherein they are exposed to gain experience in handling sophisticated equipment (UV-vis, Fluorescence, IC, HPLC, FTIR, GC-MS/LC-MS QQQ and QToF, MP AES, SEM, TEM) and advanced concepts in Chemistry.
+Seminars and colloquia require students to prepare presentations to the faculty members and research scholars of the department thereby honing their communication skills and building confidence

 - 10+2 years of schooling and 3 years of university (total 15 years) as recognized by SSSIHL - Either passed or appeared for Final exams at Bachelor's degree level before Admissions Test.
 If not appeared for Bachelor's degree final exams, aggregate marks in all the preceding Years/Semesters put together will be considered. - Candidates with a B.Sc.
-(Hons.): Chemistry as a main subject along with Mathematics and either Physics, Biology, Biotechnology, Statistics, Electronics or Computer Science as additional subjects are eligible to apply. (or)

-Candidates with a B.Sc. without Honours: 3-subject combination with Chemistry, Mathematics and either Physics, Statistics, Biology, Bio-technology, Electronics or Computer Science are eligible to apply.

-• Age: Preferably below 23 years as of 31st May in the year of admission
+(Hons.): Chemistry as a main subject along with Mathematics and either Physics, Biology, Biotechnology, Statistics, Electronics or Computer Science as additional subjects are eligible to apply. - Candidates with a B.Sc. without Honours: 3-subject combination with Chemistry, Mathematics and either Physics, Statistics, Biology, Bio-technology, Electronics or Computer Science are eligible to apply. - Age: Preferably below 23 years as of 31st May in the year of admission

-Quantum Chemistry and Group Theory, Mathematics for Chemistry, Analytical Chemistry, Coordination Chemistry, Advanced aspects of Organic structure and Stereochemistry, Coordination Chemistry -Preparation & Analysis (Practical), Analytical Chemistry - Conductometry, Potentiometry, Voltammetry (Practical), Organic Qualitative Analysis - Mixture Analysis & Drug Analysis (Practical)
+Quantum Chemistry and Group Theory, Mathematics for Chemistry, Analytical Chemistry, Coordination Chemistry, Advanced Aspects of Organic Structure and Stereochemistry, Coordination Chemistry (Preparation and Analysis) (Practical), Analytical Chemistry (Practical), Organic Qualitative Analysis (Mixture Separation and Analysis and Drug Analysis) (Practical)

-Structural Inorganic and Bio-Inorganic Chemistry, Chemical Kinetics and Surface Chemistry, Thermodynamics and

-Electrochemistry, Physical and Mechanistic aspects of Organic Chemistry, Inorganic Chemistry (Practical), Chemical Kinetics and Electrochemistry (Practical), Organic Synthesis (multistep) and Spectral Analysis (Practical)
+Structural Inorganic and Bio- Inorganic Chemistry, Chemical Kinetics and Surface Chemistry, Statistical Thermodynamics and Electrochemistry, Physical and Mechanistic Aspects of Organic Chemistry, Inorganic Chemistry (Practical), Physical Chemistry (Practical), Organic Synthesis (multistep) and Spectral Analysis (Practical)

-YEAR 2 Semester 3

-Organometallic Chemistry, Polymer Chemistry , Elective I, Elective II (Interdepartmental Electives),

-Computational applications in Chemistry I (Practical), Project work (Interim Review)
+Organometallic Chemistry, Polymer Chemistry and Applications of Group Theory, Elective-I (Inter-Departmental Electives), Elective-II (Inter-Departmental Electives), Practical: Computational Applications in Chemistry-I, Project work (Interim Review)

-Solid State Chemistry and Nano Materials, Supramolecular Chemistry, Medicinal Chemistry, Elective III (Interdepartmental Electives), Elective IV (Interdepartmental Electives), Computational applications in Chemistry II (Practical), Project work
+Solid State Chemistry and Nano Materials, Supramolecular Chemistry, Medicinal Chemistry, Elective-III (Inter/Intra-Departmental Electives), Elective-IV (Intra-Departmental Electives), Practical: Computational Applications in Chemistry-II, Project Work